Mechanical-Advantage/AdvantageScope/docs/tabs/LINE-GRAPH.md

 Clicking on the graph selects a time, and right-clicking deselects it.
 The value of each field at that time is displayed in the legend.

 > Note: The selected time is synchronized across all tabs, making it easy to quickly find this location in other views.
+Hovering the cursor over a time will also display it in the pop-up windows.

 ![Line graph demo](/docs/img/line-graph-1.gif)